mariaciceri/first_project/TESTING.md

 * Bug: Using the function calc made the back-to-top button disappear in screens between 992px and 1200px;
     - Fix: Create a new media query to apply this change only when the screens are larger than 100px.

+* Bug: Commits beginning with lowercase verbs that should be uppercase;
+    - Fix: Will properly write commit messages.